Kroger security guard indicted for killing man over loud music

 Family members say Motley was visiting Memphis from Chicago for business and had several projects in the works prior to his death.

-Livingston was held in Shelby County Jail on a $1.8 million bond since his arrest.
+Livingston was held in Shelby County Jail on a $1.8 million bond since his arrest in August.